sync-0/ArduinoSolderingIron/README.md

  - thresholdTemp (temperature above which the sleep function activates)
  - maxPWM (set this lower if the supply you use is not capable of 3 amps or heavy spikes)

-### What you need to do to get the project working?
+### What you need to do to get the project working:
 You can watch https://www.youtube.com/watch?v=gd2W-boIRPo&t=10s&pp=ygULdGVjaGJ1aWxkZXI%3D and follow the general testing and calculations part to get the values you need to put in the code.